Los Angeles Philharmonic: Composers

 Kraft and Harbison held the title "Composer-in-Residence" as part of a Meet the Composer (MTC) sponsorship.
 Steiger was given the title "Composer-Fellow", serving as an assistant to both Harbison and Stucky.

-Stucky was also a MTC "Composer-in-Residence" from 1988–1992, but was kept on as "New Music Advisor" after his official MTC-sponsored tenure ended; in 2000, his title was again changed to "Consulting Composer for New Music."
+Stucky was also a MTC "Composer-in-Residence" from 1988 to 1992, but was kept on as "New Music Advisor" after his official MTC-sponsored tenure ended; in 2000, his title was again changed to "Consulting Composer for New Music."
 In the end, his 21-year residency with the orchestra was the longest such relationship of any composer with an American orchestra.

 Adams has been named the orchestra's "Creative Chair" beginning in Fall 2009.